telecov/LUXLINK-FUSION/install.en.md

 👉 This is due to improvements made over time.
 👉 These improvements do not directly affect system functionality.

 The system is designed to operate reliably and without issues.
+Applying these commands will install version 1.
+Once installed, you can update from the LuxLink Fusion website.

 ---